catdny/midlands-digest-agent/output-format.md

 # Daily digest — [DATE]

 ## Key theme
 *One sentence.
-The single most important thing across today's items, in plain English.*
+The single most important thing across today's items, in plain English.
+I don't want an old story that hasn't moved on, even if it is important to me.
+I need the biggest story happening TODAY or that's happened in the last 24 hours.*

 ## Top items